Displaying present location in the site.

 R&D Expenses

-Our investments in research and development are concentrated in key business areas.
-We are also investing in collaborations with external research institutions.
-In fiscal 2024, R&D expenses were 115.8 billion yen.
+Investments in research and development are concentrated in key business areas and also include collaborations with external research institutions.
+R&D expenses for fiscal year 2025 totaled 99.2 billion yen.

 Number of Patents Held

-We enhance the value of our overall patent portfolio through initiatives to increase the proportion of high-quality patents, acquire new patents, and consistently manage the patent portfolio so that we hold the appropriate number of patents in appropriate countries according to the utilization policy.
+NEC is working to enhance the value of its entire patent portfolio by conducting activities aimed at increasing the ratio of high-quality patents, acquiring new patents, and regularly reviewing and managing the portfolio in order to make certain that the appropriate number of patents in the appropriate jurisdictions are maintained according to the company’s utilization policy.

 Includes NEC Group’s applications in Japan and direct PCT applications